 How do you like your lamb?

-Because of the pasteurization capabilities of sous vide, lamb can be safely served at almost any level of apparent doneness, as preferred by the practitioner.
+Because of the pasteurization capabilities of sous vide, lamb can be safely served at the exact level of apparent doneness preferred by the practitioner.
 Here are some basic temperature setting guidelines:

 Rare: 129 F/54 C.